opendatasoft/ods-documentation/source/api/csw/intro.rst

    * * GetRecords
      * Search for records and get their metadata and identifier.
    * * GetRecordById
-     * Search for a record with a specific identifier
+     * Search for a record with a specific identifier.

 Service address and methods
 ---------------------------